FusionAuth/fusionauth-site/_posts/2019-02-19-easy-integration-fusionauth-nodejs.md

 - programming
 image: blogs/node-and-fusionauth-example-tiny.jpg
 ---
 There are a variety of strategies for authentication in Node.js apps, but none provide the security, features and complete user management that come with FusionAuth.
-In this tutorial we'll start with simple Express application and show you how to add FusionAuth to register and authenticate users.
+In this tutorial we'll start with a simple Express application and show you how to add FusionAuth to register and authenticate users.
 <!--more-->
 We'll assume that you are using a unix command-line application like Power Shell on Windows, Terminal on macOS, or a standard terminal on Linux.
-You will also need *curl* or some means of creating `GET` and `POST` requests to your localhost.
+You will also need **cURL** or some means of creating `GET` and `POST` requests to your localhost.
 I like REST clients such as [Insomnia](https://insomnia.rest/ "Get Insomnia") or [Postman](https://www.getpostman.com/ "Get Postman").
 Let's get coding!

 ## Install and Set Up FusionAuth